-- To meet all reporting, renewal and lease requirements of the NT Government; - Consult with appropriate clan groups to discuss future direction for titles; - Reduce or relinquish titles that have little or no potential, significant cultural or environmental value;

-- Conduct a comprehensive survey of the Kilimaraka area on the south western corner of Bathurst Island to allow the Jikilaruwu clan group to make an informed decision about the future of this title. - Consult with clan groups, where potential exists, to discuss positive and negative impacts of mining and how this may be managed; - Facilitate discussions with external parties as requested by Tiwi Landowners to explore options for future mining; and - Support Tiwi through consultation for any future exploration title applications.
+- To meet all application consultation requirements of the NT Government - Tiwi Resources Pty Ltd 2022-2023; - o RIO Tinto Exploration 2022-2023; and - MBS Oil Pty Ltd 2023-2024. - Consult with appropriate clan groups to discuss future direction for titles; - Present results of the LiDAR survey to Jikilaruwu clan members to allow them to make an informed decision in 2022-2023; - Facilitate discussions with external parties as requested by Tiwi Landowners to explore options for future mining; and - Support Tiwi through consultation for any future exploration title applications.